Alans-Stack/tapeout/docs/info.md

 ## How it works

 Explain how your project works
+Input 0-1 are input A and B respectively, if A and B are one, the output should be reflected in  Output 1 for 2, and if A or B are 1 while the other is, output is reflected in Output0

 ## How to test

-Explain how to use your project
+Explain how to use your project turn on A or B and cross checl
 ## External hardware

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any